binkley/wrong-place-wrong-time/homebrewery.md

    - This puts the 'A' in dropcase and wraps the rest of the title around it
    - Breaking the long title line causes format changes when rendered
 - Do not break long links: the Homebrewery parser will not understand.

+TODO:
+- Existing TODO markers in the text.
+- Redo the Act III outcomes.
+It's too much repetition to repeat, and there are multiple player choices and actions to consider.
 -->
 A
-### Thrilling and Dangerous Two-Player One-Shot Adventure for D&D 5e Based on _Fafhrd_ and _The Gray Mouser_ In Three Acts Set in Waterdeep, the _City of Splendor_
+### Thrilling and Dangerous Two-Player One-Shot Adventure for D&D 5e In Three Acts Based on Based on Heroes of Nehwon Set in Waterdeep the _City of Splendor_

 ## _Dramatis Personae_